 So, as I said, the most common PCM used is paraffin wax for the temperature ranges that we see.
 There are also salt hydrates.
 They present certain challenges being that it’s a salt-based phase change material.
 So, it does have a tendency to be more corrosive, therefore material selection becomes much more important.

 And then you also have metals.
-You know, solders are technically phase change materials and depending on the temperature that you want that phase change to occur and how much energy you want to store and any match requirements, metals might actually be the ideal choice for you.
+You know, solders are technically phase change materials, and depending on the temperature that you want that phase change to occur and how much energy you want to store any match requirements, metals might actually be the ideal choice for you.

 Thermal Conductivity in PCM Heat Sinks

 When do you want to use Phase Change Material (PCM) heat sinks in space applications?

 - For redundancy.
 I’ve already talked about the thermal runaway, and there are also instances where, let’s say you’re trying to dock to a system, where you’re trying to prevent the temperatures from falling too far before you’re able to re-heat the system I another good use for these in both directions.

-- There are potential applications for solder, fatigue dampening.
-So, in some systems you’re going to have fairly large temperature swings at the payload.
-So your electronics components that are soldered in place.
+- There are potential applications for solder fatigue dampening.
+So, in some systems, you’re going to have fairly large temperature swings at the payload.
+So your electronic components are soldered in place.
 You’re seeing those and the CTE mismatches are causing strain within your solder joints.
-This can help dampen the magnitude of those temperature swings.
-8:09
+This (PCM) can help dampen the magnitude of those temperature swings.

-We see instances where it can be useful for both cubes, small satellites, geo, or large satellites, and various scientific missions.
-I have talked to, a number of those already and we are going to get into those in a little bit more detail here shortly.
+- We see instances where it can be useful for both cubesats, small satellites, geo, or large satellites, and various scientific missions.

-It’s got no moving parts.
-And it’s stable over thousands to tens of tens of thousands of cycles.
-So, those are two large benefits, and, in general, again, you can get weight and volume benefits.
-So, in instances where you do have the opportunity that you can size radiator panels for peak load, putting a PCM volume in there to drastically reduce that load for a duty cycle application can help reduce additional design work, to have those additional radiator panels, ending up cheaper, lighter, and occupying less volume, obviously.
+- Weight and volume benefits.
+So, in instances where you do have the opportunity you can size radiator panels for peak load, putting a PCM volume in there to drastically reduce that load for a duty cycle application and can help reduce additional design work, to have those additional radiator panels, ending up cheaper, lighter, and occupying less volume on your satellite.

 So, integrating that PCM can drastically reduce the size of radiative panels needed, because you can size it for actual time-averaged dissipation rather than the peak load.